rackerlabs/docs-cloud-backup/rst/devguide/cloud-backup-v1/_build/html/_sources/overview.txt

 Overview
 ========

 Rackspace Cloud Backup is a file-based backup application that enables you to choose which files and folders to back up from your cloud server.
-You can choose to restore your whole system with all of its folders and to restore to an entirely different server.
+You can choose to restore your whole system with all of its folders and files, or to restore individual files or folders from a given date, or to restore to an entirely different server.

 Interactions with Rackspace Cloud Backup occur programmatically via the Rackspace Cloud Backup API, as described in this guide.

-Following are some of the tasks you can perform using Rackspace Cloud Backup:
+Following are some of the tasks that you can perform using Rackspace Cloud Backup:

 -  Select the files and folders that you want to back up from your cloud server.